ernests-jesajans/Moving-Average-Backtester/README.md

 A few things I deliberately kept simple for this first version, rather than things I just didn't think about:

-- **All-in, all-out position sizing** — every buy converts 100% of cash into units, every sell converts 100% back to cash.
+- **All in, all out position sizing**, every buy converts 100% of cash into units, every sell converts 100% back to cash.
 - **Trades execute at the signal day's closing price**, not the next day's open.
 This is a known simplification but a more realistic version would trade at the next   	    available price instead.
-- **Any position still open at the end of the data gets force-closed** at the last available price, so total return is always a complete number.
+- **Any position still open at the end of the data gets force closed** at the last available price, so total return is always a complete number.
-- **No transaction costs or slippage modeled.** Trading has fees and price impact, so real-world performance would be somewhat worse than what's reported here.
+- **No transaction costs modeled.** Trading has fees and price impact, so real-world performance would be somewhat worse than what's reported here.

 ## Known limitations / what I'd add next